 - MP2 and RI-MP2 (including gradient)

 The efficiency is such that for RI-DFT perhaps up to 20 processors are a good idea while for hybrid DFT and Hartree-Fock a few more processors are appropriate.
 Above this, the overhead becomes signicant and the parallelization loses efficiency.
 Coupled cluster calculations usually scale well up to at least 8 processors but probably it is also worthwhile to try 20.
 For Numerical Frequencies or Gradient runs it makes sense to use as many processors as 3*Number of Atoms.

 Parallel ORCA can be used with OpenMPI only and it will required OpenMPI libraries.

 |5.0.2||module load orca/5.0.2|

 (C) Submit ORCA jobs

-Submission of ORCA jobs can only be done via the PBS/SLURM queuing system.
+Submission of ORCA jobs can only be done via the SLURM queuing system.